Studying the winding number for stationary Gaussian processes using real variables: Moments

 \end{lemma}

-As a consequence, when $\rho_{34}\to0$ we get the expansion
+As a consequence, when $\rho_{34}\to0$, we get the expansion

 The next step is to compute the (conditional) covariances involved in the factorial moment $E(N_W([0,T])(N_W([0,T])-1))$.
-This is done in the following lemma which is a direct consequence of Gaussian Regression, see \cite{marioyluigi}.
+This is done in the following lemma, which is a direct consequence of Gaussian Regression, see \cite[Proof of Prop.
+4.1, p.
+96]{marioyluigi} for a similar computation.